Shankarrai2171/EDA-on-Mtcars/README.md

 #### am: Transmission (0 = automatic, 1 = manual)
 #### gear: Number of forward gears
 #### carb: Number of carburetors
+## Summary() function provides a concise statistical summary of numerical variables in a dataset.
+Here's what the summary() function typically represents and how it is used:
+## Purpose of Summary() Function
+### Statistical Summary:
+#### For Numerical Variables: summary() computes summary statistics such as minimum, 1st quartile (Q1), median (Q2), mean, 3rd quartile (Q3), and maximum values for each numerical variable in the dataset.
+It also provides the number of non-missing values (NA counts are omitted) and the summary() function provides a quick statistical overview of numerical variables, making it a fundamental tool for initial data exploration, quality assessment, and understanding the characteristics of the dataset before proceeding with further analysis or modeling.